 On most Android builds, you should be able to find the Cast button in the Quick Settings drawer.
 Here’s what you need to do:

-Note: In the event that you can’t complete the steps below, jump to Method 2.
+Note: If you can’t complete the steps below, jump to Method 2.

 - Swipe down from the top of the status bar to pull down the Quick Settings drawer.

 - If you don’t see the Cast icon right away, tap on the pencil icon.
-Ths will bring up even more quick options.
+This will bring up even more quick options.

 - Open the Kodi app and play a video.

 Since this will cast the whole Android to your Tv, it will prevent you from using your phone while streaming to Chromecast.
 If you’re looking for a better option, move to Method 3.

 If you don’t want to waste a lot of time, this is certainly the method for you.
 We will use a Google Home feature to mirror the screen of your Android to the Chromecast dongle.

 Although there’s the advantage of accessibility, there are some limitations to this method.
 First of all, the content you watch will be played on both devices.
 Also, you won’t be able to turn your android screen off, send texts or take calls while casting to Chromecast.
 If you want a quick and easy solution, follow the steps below: